efthimisgrk/asm-http-server/README.md

 # asm-http-server

-Creating a basic HTTP web server in x86_64 assembly using the Intel syntax.
-It forks and handles both GET and POST HTTP requests and does some simple file I/O.
+A simple HTTP web server written in x86 assembly (Intel syntax) during the pwn.college journey.
+It forks and handles both GET and POST HTTP requests, and does some simple file I/O.

 **GET** searches the filesystem for the file specified in the URL path.
 If it finds it, it returns its contents in the response.
 If not, it returns nothing.